sktime/sktime-dl/README.rst

 Forecasting
 ~~~~~~~~~~~

-The regression networks can also be used to perform time series forecasting via sktimes reduction strategies.
+The regression networks can also be used to perform time series forecasting via sktime's `reduction strategies <https://alan-turing-institute.github.io/sktime/examples/forecasting.html#Reduction-strategies>`__.

 We aim to incorporate bespoke forecasting networks in future updates, both specific architectures and general RNNs/LSTMs.